devpi/devpi/doc/userman/devpi_packages.rst

 .. sidebar:: Summary

-    This chapter ilustrates how to upload, test and push a package between indices or to an external index server such as https://pypi.python.org.
+    This chapter ilustrates how to upload, test and :term:`push` a package between indices or to an external index server such as https://pypi.python.org.